|Banner of The Witness blog by Jonathan Blow / Thekla|

 |The World's best paid artist, Damien Hirst, with one of his pieces.|

 Let's please get rid of this idea of taste being something that mysterious or personal; there is only a small part of that.
 I believe there are many rewards to be found in educating the public (and very specially the press) on the difference between what's well done and what you like.
-And please, the next time you attend to an exhibition by Damien Hirst, tell the audience on my behalf that it's not "a matter of taste", it's a downright consented scam.
+And please, the next time you attend to an exhibition by Damien Hirst, tell the audience on my behalf that it's not "a matter of taste", it's just a consented scam.

 P.S: I'm hardly a writer, so it's challenging for me to structure all this information (excuse if it's confusing or drifts too much, please say) specially in a foreign language.